fideltak/remo-api-client/README.md

-# Nature Remo API Client
+# Nature Remo API Docker
-This is api client for Nature Remo.
+This is api docker client for Nature Remo.
 You can retrieve sensor data such as Humidity, Illuminance, Motion and Temperature.
 And simply deploy this  client to Docker, k8s or so.

 ## Test Environment